AtomMaterialUI/mtslack/readme.md

 #### Modal Overlays

-This button will toggle an overlay to display whenever settings or menus are open.
+This button will toggle an overlay to display whenever settings are open.

 #### Dim Absent People